datagrok-ai/mol-track/api_design.md

 6. register assays and assay_results.
 7. search within a domain (compounds, batches, assay_results) or in combination

+**IMPORTANT: All paths should be prefixed by the appropriate version.**  Right now the version would be `/v1`.
+In this document, the version prefix is assumed for clarity.

 ## Schema - WIP ##

 When a user wants to register data into [Moltrack](https://github.com/datagrok-ai/mol-track), they typically want to register main entities like batches, compounds, or assay data.
 The data set will typically have suppementary data like properties and synonyms that add context.
 Moltrack was designed to handle this data in a controlled way.
 To do that we need to allow the user to register the definitions of that context data.
 We call this definition a schema.
 The contract of this schema definition is to ensure that the appropriate definitions exist, to reuse previously defined definitions where possible, and to reject definitions that are incomplete.
 The 'schema' is used in the definition of a set of resources but **not** a resource in and of itself.